 Chapter 2.
 Using Chez Scheme

 Chez Scheme is often used interactively to support program development and debugging, yet it may also be used to create stand-alone applications with no interactive component.
 This chapter describes the various ways in which Chez Scheme is typically used and, more generally, how to get the most out of the system.
-The chapter is organized as follows.
 Sections 2.1, 2.2, and 2.3 describe how one uses Chez Scheme interactively.
-Section 2.4 describes how to create and use compiled files.
-Section 2.6 covers command-line options used when invoking Chez Scheme.
-Section 2.7 covers support for writing and running Scheme scripts, including compiled scripts.
-Section 2.9 describes how one can customize the startup process, e.g., to alter or eliminate the command-line options, to preload Scheme or foreign code, or to run Chez Scheme as a subordinate program of another program.
-Section 2.10 describes how to build applications using Chez Scheme with Petite Chez Scheme for run-time support.
-Finally, Section 2.5 describes how to structure and compile an application to get the most efficient code possible out of the compiler.
+Section 2.4 discusses how libraries and RNRS top-level programs are used in Chez Scheme.
+Section 2.5 covers support for writing and running Scheme scripts, including compiled scripts and compiled RNRS top-level programs.
+Section 2.6 describes how to structure and compile an application to get the most efficient code possible out of the compiler.
+Section 2.7 describes how one can customize the startup process, e.g., to alter or eliminate the command-line options, to preload Scheme or foreign code, or to run Chez Scheme as a subordinate program of another program.
+Section 2.8 describes how to build applications using Chez Scheme with Petite Chez Scheme for run-time support.
+Finally, Section 2.9 covers command-line options used when invoking Chez Scheme.

 Section 2.1.
 Interacting with Chez Scheme